 Babies (0-1 years), Children (4-12 years), Teens (over 12)

-Extra beds and baby cots can be added to the apartments, and all have twin or single rooms that would suit children.
-Galata Place is the only apartment with a bathtub; the others have showers only.
+Extra beds and baby cots can be added to the apartments, and all (except Pasha Penthouse) have twin or single rooms that would suit children.
+The apartments have no bathtubs but showers only.

-Two apartments (Petraki Place I and Shah Place II) are on the first floor, two are on the second (and one of these, Galata, has a lift) and the final three (Pasha, Aslan and Shah) are on the third floor.
-So bear in mind that you may have to negotiate 3 flights of stairs with pushchairs and little ones if you are in one of the higher-placed apartments.
+Three apartments (Petraki Place I, Petraki Place III and Shah Place II) are on the first floor; Petraki Place II is on the second; and Petraki Place IV, Pasha Place, Aslan Place and Shah Place I are on the third floor.
+Pasha Penthouse is on the fifth floor.
+So bear in mind that you may have to negotiate three or more flights of stairs with pushchairs and little ones if you are in one of the higher-placed apartments.